 Updated April 29, 2020

-If you’re operating a A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuary, it’s important to decide whether your organization will implement an adoption program for your residents or potential rescues.
+If you’re operating a An animal sanctuary that primarily cares for rescued animals that were farmed by humans., it’s important to decide whether your organization will implement an adoption program for your residents or potential rescues.
 Your decision should be carefully considered, taking stock of your sanctuary’s Philosophy of Care and available resources.
 Many sanctuaries have had success with carefully crafted adoption programs, and many others have decided not to offer adoption services after thoughtful consideration.

 The Case For An Adoption Program

 Resources are always going to be limited at even the most well-managed farmed animal sanctuaries, be it a limitation of funding, acreage, facilities, or personnel.
 The need for caring and qualified farmed animal guardians and advocates is simply too high to possibly take care of every abused or neglected animal in the world currently.
 As a result, well-organized adoption programs can help create more space in sanctuary environments for potential residents, especially residents with advanced care needs.
-The residents’ new adopted forever homes can serve as places that don’t just care for them, but also advocate for them, potentially under the banner of a An organization (formally incorporated or not), which typically provides sanctuary to a smaller scale of residents than other kinds of sanctuaries, typically with a single human overseeing the sanctuary.
-Check out The Microsanctuary Resource Center for more information! if the adopting party chooses to use that designation.
+The residents’ new adopted forever homes can serve as places that don’t just care for them, but also advocate for them, potentially under the banner of a Microsanctuary if the adopting party chooses to use that designation.
 Ultimately, implementing an adoption program can potentially save more individual lives.

 Some sanctuaries adopt out certain rescues who never become permanent residents of their sanctuary, choosing to utilize their resources to find a home for them and keep them safe while vetting new guardians.
 This allows these sanctuaries to take an active role in caring for more animals without having to be dedicated to their care for the entirety of their natural lives.